elzme/blog/DesignPatterns.md

 ####The Template Method Pattern

 The goal of the Template Method is to extract all of the generic parts of our algorithm, and put them into a base class.
-Then, we can inherit this behavior into our subclasses, and override the more specific implementation details as needed.
+Then, we can inherit this behavior into our subclasses, and override the specific implementation details as needed.

 Let's try it with our game program that we talked about above.
 We'll create an abstract ```Game``` class which takes care of the **Game Loop**:
  ```